 - Personal circumstances force you to cancel or cut short your holiday – for instance, a close relative falls seriously ill.
 For those that have taken out an insurance policy, in certain circumstances your travel insurance provider will be able to compensate you for this.

 We hope that this post will have made clearer why travel insurance is important, by outlining some possible scenarios where you would find yourself severely out of pocket if you were uncovered.
-This post was contributed by Travel Insurance Agencies, who offer a wide selection of travel insurance policies.
+If you’re traveling in the US and suffer from personal injury, contact Epstein Law Firm.

 The information contained in this article may be subject to conditions and likely to change from time to time.
 It should therefore be only used as a guide.
 It is important you read any insurance policy carefully to understand what you are and are not covered for.